 Follow these tips to make the most of your snorkeling experience:

 - Book in advance: I would definitely recommend booking your Playa del Carmen snorkeling excursion in advance.
-Tours can fill up quickly and most tour companies offer flexible booking options so you can cancel or change your plans if necessary.
+Tours can fill up quickly and most tour companies like Viator offer flexible booking options so you can cancel up to 24 hours in advance for a full refund.

 - Bring biodegradable sunscreen: As I mentioned, don’t forget to bring biodegradable sunscreen.
 It’s absolutely essential if you need sun protection.